Not-ISellStuff/UP-Extractor/README.md

 # UP-Extractor
-Simple tool that Extracts accounts from a file in a Userrname:LoginPage:Password Format
+Tool that extracts accounts from a file

+Supported Formats:

+Username:LoginPage:Password
+LoginPage:Username:Password
+User:Email:Password

 # How To Use